openstack/keystone-specs/specs/keystonemiddleware/juno/split-middleware-repo.rst

 at least two full OpenStack release cycles.
 Options for removal will be considered during the L and later development cycles.

-The new middleware package will be released independantly of the OpenStack named releases (similar to the python-keystoneclient library).
+The new middleware package will be released independently of the OpenStack named releases (similar to the python-keystoneclient library).